 In terms of what we offer children with Special Educational Needs and/or Disabilities, this is different for every child and it is important to emphasise that, as much as possible, this provision is designed by the relevant Golden Valley staff members working alongside the child, the child’s family and, where necessary, outside agencies (e.g. a Speech and Language Therapist or an Educational Psychologist).

 Golden Valley Primary School is a mainstream school.
-We are an inclusive school and have a number of children within the school who have additional needs supported by a Statement of Educational Needs or EHC plan (EHCP).
+We are an inclusive school and have a number of children within the school who have additional needs supported by an EHCP.

 The Purpose of our Local Offer

 The purpose of our local offer is to inform parents and carers about how we welcome, support and make effective provision for children with special educational needs and disabilities – SEND

 We will keep our local offer under review asking parents what is working well and what they want to improve.
 If you would like to discuss our Local Offer in detail please contact the school to arrange an appointment.

 Our vision at Golden Valley is to be a nurturing community where we aim high, push ourselves to achieve our best and be kind and respectful to each other.

 We will work together to create a safe, inspiring environment where we can be happy, learn exciting things, discover new talents and develop our skills.